pparesh25/Getbhavcopy-alternative/README.md

 To download historical data before 06jul2024 use >>> nse_fo.py <<<  <br>
 If you want to retain the 'OPEN_INT' column for open interest data, please comment out line 156 in the nse_fo.py and line 153 in New_nse_fo.py file.

-# Added py file for BSE Bhavcopy download
+# Download BSE-Eq EOD Bhavcopy

 Added file >>> Getbhavcopy_BSE_Eq_New.py <<< <br>
 Use this file to Download BSE Bhavcopy after date 01 JUN 2024 <br>